groue/GRMustache/Guides/forking.md

     The *filter library* provides with built-in filters.

     The library user can implement her own *filters*, that will add to the built-in ones.

-- **Misc**
-    - `GRMustache`
-    - `GRMustacheNSUndefinedKeyExceptionGuard`

-    *GRMustache* provides with library configuration.

-    *GRMustacheNSUndefinedKeyExceptionGuard* is a funny tool that allows the library user to avoid his debugger to stop on every NSUndefinedKeyException raised by the template rendering.